AMITTERSE/Learn-Python/Generic ETL Load/README.md

 ## Disclaimer

 * I do not consider myself a full-time programmer.
 I create this Python script to solve a specific problem for one of my clients.
 I’m thankful for every feedback to improve or simplify my code.
-If you would like to send some feedback, please feel free to email me at contact@datapriest.io
+If you would like to send some feedback, please feel free to email me at amit.terse.act.36.zs@gmail.com
-* Code documentation is aligned correctly when the files are viewed in editor “Atom.io”
 * I’m aware, that this script might not be the best option for all companies.
 There are many specialized software vendors (like Stitch or Fivetran) out there, to handle this workload in a managed way with SLAs
 * I’m not responsible for any results of this script e.g. bad decisions caused by wrong or bad data imports or infraction of the data privacy laws of your country